-Proponents of statehood have not given up, however, and are continuing efforts in Washington, D.C., for a congressionally mandated referendum on the island's political status.
+Proponents of statehood are continuing efforts in Washington, D.C., for a congressionally mandated referendum on the island's political status.
 Islanders enjoy U.S. citizenship and pay no federal income taxes, but they cannot vote in presidential elections and do not receive the same aid and opportunities found in the States.

 San Juan continues to thrive as the business center of the island and the region.
 It's a manufacturing powerhouse that set the foundation for the island's growing presence of biotechnology developments, and it is a processing hub, with petroleum refineries and the famed Bacardi Rum distillery.
 Its port is one of the most active in the Caribbean—both for cruise and cargo ships—and Luis Munoz Marin International Airport is the region's busiest airport.

 Tourism is an important economic driver for the island, as evidenced in the metro area's ongoing industry developments, including the Puerto Rico Convention Center, the largest and most technically advanced meeting facility in the Caribbean.

 With its narrow cobblestoned streets, lovely Old San Juan is best explored on foot.
 Begin your tour in the southwest corner of the walled city at Paseo de la Princesa, a promenade with a spectacular view of San Juan Bay.
 Midway down the promenade is La Princesa, a former prison that currently houses the Puerto Rico Tourism Co. and displays rotating art exhibits that are open to the public.